SViN24/stage9/windows.md

 What you need my friend is Windows 10 LTSC and a lot of patience.

-Windows 10 LTSC is a special version of windows that is meant for enterprise wanting stable systems that to do not update often.
+Windows 10 LTSC is a special version of windows that is meant for enterprise.
+Since entrerprise requires stable systems this version of windows does not update as often.
 As of 2020 Windows 10 LTSC is based on 1809.
-A clean ISO (which I do not provide) is required
+A clean ISO (which I do not provide) is required for this guide.

+if you want to find how to get a clean ISO look at /fwt/

 The other thing you need is an existing windows installation(VM is also fine).
-And also a program called Optimize-Offline
+And also a program called [Optimize-Offline](https://github.com/DrEmpiricism/Optimize-Offline)

-To use Optimize offline you need to go to the releases page, Get the source code and then run the file Start-Optimize.ps1 using powershell.
+To use Optimize-Offline you need to go to the releases page, Get the source code and then run the file Start-Optimize.ps1 using powershell.

 The rest is fairly straightforward, you remove applications and features that you will *not* use on Windows such as the mobile apps and then choose a compression level.
 Compression can take a while and you may want to choose None since you may want to test the iso for breakages.